nortontruter/infracoders-workshop/Notes.md

 Disabling the tty requirement on the instance must be done before vagrant provisioners interact with the instance.
 This can be done via cloud-init using the instance user-data.

-To set instance user-data , use the 'userdata' attribute of vagrant's 'aws' provider (note the spelling of the attribute)
+To set instance user-data , use the 'user_data' attribute of vagrant's 'aws' provider (note the spelling of the attribute)

 ```
 ...